arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 # Interceptors in Unity #
-This section describes the basic steps that youâ€™ll need to complete in order to use interception in your application.
+This section describes the basic steps that you’ll need to complete in order to use interception in your application.
 To illustrate some of the advantages of the interception approach, this chapter uses the same example crosscutting concerns, logging and caching, that the discussion of the decorator pattern in Chapter 4 uses.
-You may find it useful to refer back to Chapter 4, "[Interception](test-markdown_19429ab2-0050-486e-81ed-2db92281aca8.html)," for some of the details that relate to the logging and caching functionality.
+You may find it useful to refer back to Chapter 4, "[Interception](http://msdn.microsoft.com/library/19429ab2-0050-486e-81ed-2db92281aca8)," for some of the details that relate to the logging and caching functionality.

 > ![](images/note.gif)Note:
 > This section uses logging as an example of a crosscutting concern and shows how you can implement it using interception.
-Later in this chapter, youâ€™ll see how you can use the Enterprise Library logging block in place of your own implementation.
+Later in this chapter, you’ll see how you can use the Enterprise Library logging block in place of your own implementation.